kofimuad/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 -it will use at most n bytes from src; and
 -src does not need to be null-terminated if it contains n or more bytes

+## Task 2 - strncpy
+A function that copies a string